dennis-menge/OxyTweaker/README.md

 </div>

 ## Info
 The module created to make your OxygenOS experience slightly better.
-I hope you'll notice a bit more battery efficiency as i did.
+I hope you'll notice a bit more battery efficiency and overall fluidity.
+Feel free to contact me if you'll face any issues, i'll try to help and solve them.

 ## Features
 - All (i think) apps that were reported as data colletors changed by a dummy .apk files that won't collect \ share any data.